 What is Brand Identity?

-Your brand’s identity is what sets you apart from all competition, even if they sell the same product or service as you.
-While it’s useful to be aware of the commonalities between you and your competitors, brand identity centers on the differences.
-It finds and accentuates the unique aspects of your brand and strategically communicates them to your audience.
+While it’s useful to be aware of the similarities between you and your competitors, it’s more important to clearly demonstrate the differences.
+The brand identity accentuates the unique aspects of your brand and strategically communicates them to your audience.

 Brand Identity vs. Brand Image

 In a nutshell, brand identity is all about you and how you present your business, whereas the brand image is about the audience and how they perceive you.
-Hence, brand image stems from the brand identity.
-When the two align, we have a case of a successful brand.
+When these two align, we have a case of successful branding.

 Name is perhaps the most intuitive ingredient of any brand’s identity and one of the first things entrepreneurs strive to establish for their businesses.
 In a perfect world, a brand name is short and memorable and hints at what the business is about.